-Home to more than 8,000 artworks spread over 80 galleries, Rijksmuseum attracts visitors with works by Flemish and Dutch masters such as Vermeer and Rembrandt, and continues to impress with its expansive gardens and Michelin-starred restaurant.
+Home to more than 8,000 works of art spread over 80 galleries, Rijksmuseum initially attracts visitors with works by Flemish and Dutch masters such as Vermeer and Rembrandt, and continues to impress with its expansive gardens and Michelin-starred restaurant.
 Skip-the-line tickets save travelers hours of waiting, while tours led by art historians provide a more in-depth experience.

 A popular package, this self-guided tour combines the benefit of priority entry with the freedom to explore independently.

 Skip the Line: Van Gogh Museum and Rijksmuseum Tour Including Amsterdam Canal Cruise and Lunch

 This activity-packed tour breaks up visits to the museums with a cruise, and is perfect for clients with limited time.

 Known throughout the world, Amsterdam’s Red Light District epitomizes the Netherlands’ liberal ideals.
 Guided tours share the history of the area’s sex trade in a welcoming environment.
 For partygoers, the Red Light District forms a central hub for nightlife and bristles with bars, the best of which are revealed on a pub crawl.

 Clients can get a more in-depth understanding of the Netherlands’ liberal attitudes towards the sex industry during this small group walking tour of the Red Light District.